Nick Jonas Gifts Priyanka Chopra $200,000 Maybach Due To Success Of Hit Song ‘Sucker’

 It certainly pays to be a Jonas!

-Yesterday, Priyanka Chopra took to her Instagram account to share a photo and also make her fans incredibly jealous.
-In the image, Priyanka and her hubby, Nick Jonas, pose in front of a black Mayback car as they each have a silver champagne glass in their hand.
-Chopra also holds a pooch in her other hand while Jonas has a bottle of Champagne in his other hand.
-They both look pretty casual with Priyanka in a pair of black overalls and Jonas in a pair of black pants, a white graphic t-shirt, and a black track jacket with white and orange stripes.
+Yesterday, Priyanka Chopra took to her Instagram account to share a photo.
+In the process, she also made her fans incredibly jealous.

+In the image, Priyanka and her hubby, Nick Jonas, pose in front of a black Maybach as they each hold a silver champagne glass in their hand.
+Chopra also holds a pooch in her other hand, while Jonas has a bottle of Champagne in his other hand.
+They both look pretty casual, with Priyanka in a pair of black overalls and Jonas in a pair of black pants, a white graphic t-shirt, and a black track jacket with white and orange stripes.

-Both Jonas and Chopra lean into one another for a kiss and in the caption of the image, the Quantico actress lets fans know that she just received a pretty special gift from her hubby.
+Both Jonas and Chopra lean toward one another for a kiss, and in the caption of the image, the Quantico actress lets fans know that she just received a pretty special gift from her hubby.

 “When the hubby goes number one.. the wifey gets a @maybach!!
 Introducing..
 Extra Chopra Jonas.. haha..
 I love you baby!!
 Yaaay!
 Best husband ever,” Chopra wrote.

-And Priyanka’s new set of wheels comes at a price.
-According to The Hollywood Life, the car retails for about $199,900 but perhaps Nick got a sweet deal since Priyanka posted the photo for her 37 million follows, which is some pretty good free advertising.
-So far, the image has earned the actress a ton of attention with over 2.9 million likes in addition to 11,000 comments.
-Some fans took to the post to let Chopra know that she is one luccky lady while countless others gushed over the newlyweds.
+Priyanka’s new set of wheels comes at a price.
+According to Hollywood Life, the car retails for about $199,900 — but perhaps Nick got a sweet deal.
+Priyanka posted the photo for her 37 million follows, which is some decent free advertising.
+So far, the image has earned the actress a ton of attention, attracting over 2.9 million likes in addition to 11,000 comments.
+Some fans took to the post to let Chopra know that she is one lucky lady, while countless others gushed over the newlyweds.

 Nick Jonas Gifts Wife Priyanka Chopra A Luxurious Maybach Car… pic.twitter.com/ytyI6sQBXU